vshotarov/lamya/docs/source/index.rst

 Build script
 ~~~~~~~~~~~~
 Or you could write a simple build script which uses the
-:class:`pygeon.site_generator.SiteGenerator` like so:
+:class:`lamya.site_generator.SiteGenerator` like so:

 .. code-block:: python

-    from pygeon.site_generator import SiteGenerator
+    from lamya.site_generator import SiteGenerator
     from pathlib import Path

     site_gen = SiteGenerator(name="dontpanic", url="https://dont.panic",